Back to Elk Products Guides

 Confirm fire zone programming

-Review panel configuration for affected fire zones and ensure zone types and supervision settings match installed hardware.
+Review panel configuration for affected fire zones and make sure zone types and supervision settings match installed hardware.
 Misprogrammed fire zones can generate persistent trouble despite physically healthy detectors.

 2